Leeskjold/Halo-Custom-Edition-Setup-UPDATED/README.md

 ### **Step 4: Apply the Halo Custom Patch**

 1. **Locate the Patch**: After the initial installation is complete, look for the file named **"HaloCustomPatch 110"** in the same folder where you found the installer.
+Cut and paste this in the game's install path.

 2. **Install the Patch**: Double-click the patch file to begin the patching process.